mmvsk/prisma-adapter-bun-sqlite/ARCHITECTURE.md

 4. **SERIALIZABLE only** - SQLite's only isolation level
 5. **Undocumented Bun APIs** - `stmt.columnNames`/`stmt.declaredTypes` (works reliably)

+## Non-Goals

+### Connection Pooling

+Connection pooling is a **non-goal by design**.

+**Why it wouldn't help:**
+- SQLite allows only one writer regardless of connection count
+- `bun:sqlite` is synchronous at the native level
+- JavaScript is single-threaded, so queries execute one-at-a-time in the event loop
+- Multiple connections would add overhead with no concurrency gain

+**Recommended architecture instead:**
+Use two separate PrismaClient instances:
+1. **Write client** - behind a sequential queue, ensuring one write operation at a time
+2. **Read client** - for queries only, doesn't compete for write locks

+This pattern correctly matches SQLite's single-writer/multiple-reader model without the complexity of connection pooling.

 ## References

 - [Bun SQLite API](https://bun.sh/docs/api/sqlite)